hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 	--validateMappings
 	```

-	> **NOTE:** The `--validateMappings` option (mapping validation) can generally improve both the sensitivity and specificity of mapping, with only a moderate increase in use of computational resources.
+	> **NOTE:** Mapping validation can generally improve both the sensitivity and specificity of mapping, with only a moderate increase in use of computational resources.
 Unless there is a specific reason to do this (e.g. testing on clean simulated data), `--validateMappings` is generally recommended.

 	> **Paired-end data:** If using paired-end reads, then the command would require both sets of reads to be given:
 `salmon quant -i transcripts_index -l A -1 reads1.fq -2 reads2.fq -o transcripts_quant`